brunoNetId/rhods-transfer-learning/camel/edge-feeder/Readme.txt

  5) create a bucket "data"

 Prepare the training data (ZIP file)

+ Tip: to get new collections you can browse images in Google and click "Save as..."
+ Then find all files named 'images(n)' and rename them to jpg using:
+  > find . -type f -exec mv "{}" "{}.jpg" \;

  You need to compress the data from the "dataset" folder and preserve the correct paths.

  1) Execute: